-Acid stains are not like paints.
+Chemical acid stains are not like paints.
 Instead of depositing an even-colored paint film on the surface, they react with the concrete surface.
 This produces spectacular variegated or mottled look, which shows off interesting variations of the concrete surface.
 In the last few years, acid stains have become very popular for commercial and residential concrete floors.

 Concrete acid stain is a waterborne solution of metallic salts and acid.
 The acid opens up the surface by “eating away” particles of cement paste.
 The metallic salts then react with hydrated lime (calcium hydroxide) in concrete to form insoluble colored compounds.

 The resulting colors are basically variations of only three colors – black, brown, and blue-green that produce a limited choice of only about eight hues, mostly tans, browns, terra cottas, and blue-greens.
 The resulting colors are somewhat unpredictable but that makes it interesting – unless the colors do not turn out well.

 The color depends on the surface and the concrete’s chemical composition: